-The valley of Jaldhaka, at 1500ft above sea level, is an old tourist destination that has gained in prominence in recent past.
+The valley of Jaldhaka, at 1500ft above sea level, is an old tourist destination that has gained prominence in the recent past.
 Situated on the hill section of Gorubathan under Kalimpong Sub-division it is cut off from the rest of the district by a mountain ridge descending south-west from Reche-la and is separated from Bhutan by the De-chu or Jaldhaka River.

-This is a relatively large settlement beside River Jaldhaka with shops and small budget hotels.
+This is a relatively large settlement beside River Jaldhaka with shops and small-budget hotels.
 If you are entering the Jaldhaka valley, Jhalong is the first major village you will come across.